Calou-Code-Platform/remosh/README.md

 # Remosh
 A lightweight and simple SSH environment for Docker.

-## What's New in v2.0?
+## What's New in v2.1?
 (Breaking Changes)
-We have completely migrated the base image from Ubuntu 24.04 LTS to **Debian 13 Slim**.
+V2: We have completely migrated the base image from Ubuntu 24.04 LTS to **Debian 13 Slim**.
 This architectural change drastically reduces the overall image size and memory footprint, providing a much cleaner and faster development experience.

+V2.1: We add `nix` package manager and `devbox`.

 ## Environment Variables